usnistgov/OSCAL/docs/schema/_declarationsXML.md

 Generates a formatted numeric value based on the position of a control object among its siblings, the text contents providing a template for the numbering format (arabic, alphabetic, roman, etc.)

-The text contents of [&lt;autonum>](#autonum-element--autonumbered-generated-value) (not the value of any attribute) will be taken by the processor to be a formatting code.
+The text contents of `autonum` (not the value of any attribute) will be taken by the processor to be a formatting code.
 The format should follow the spec for XSLT `xsl:number/@format`.
 For example, if the value is "A.", then numbering will appear in the sequence A., B., C., etc (as punctuated).
 Recognized formats include upper- and lower-case alphabetic numbering, arabic numbering, and upper- and lower-case roman numbering as described for XSLT.

 Contains text